Robot Setup#

 Warning

-It is essential that the port number is identical on both sides:
+It is essential for the port number to be identical on both sides:

 If the numbers do not match, the connection will always fail.